I can help your Key West organization or business thrive.

 CommuterPage.com, WalkArlington, BikeArlington, Arlington Transportation Partners, The Commuter Store, Car-Free Diet, Capital Bikeshare, CommuterDirect.com, TDM for Site Plan Development, Research, and Mobility Lab.

 Bachelor of Arts in Urban Studies in City Management and Urban Planning

 University of Maryland, College Park, MD

 Over the years I spent much time in volunteering at work, such as serving on the National Board of Directors of the Association for Commuter Transportation (ACT) and in the local Chesapeake Chapter.
 I was often sought after as a speaker at conferences.
-I served on my civic association Board and served as President of the Warwick Village Citizens Association for 4 years.
+I served on my civic association board for almost a decade and served as President of the Warwick Village Citizens Association for 4 years.
 I was selected to serve on numerous City of Alexandria planning, development and traffic committees as well as the inaugural class of Leadership Alexandria in 2004.
 I was asked to participate in multiple leadership courses for Arlington County and assisted in on-boarding new managers and staff.

 Engaging Local Government Leaders (ELGL) named me to its 2017 Traeger Award winners for Top 100 Influencers in Local Government.
 I came in at #42.
 As a result I got to do this cool podcast with them.